-The website includes a 'Country Profiles' section, which is under development and will provide an overview of key indicators, renewable energy developments and recent initiatives/programmes in each of the SIDS partners.
+The website's Country Profiles section, currently under development, provides an overview of key indicators, renewable energy developments and recent initiatives/programmes in each of the Initiative's SIDS partners.

-TOWARDS A NEW PHASE IN THE ENERGY TRANSFORMATION OF SIDS: MAXIMISING IMPACTS
+A NEW PHASE IN THE ENERGY TRANSFORMATION OF SIDS: MAXIMISING IMPACT

-As noted above, the initial LHI targets for 2020 have been met and exceeded ahead of schedule.
-However, renewables still only account for approximately 10% of total installed capacity in the power sectors of SIDS and most of their potential remains untapped.
-Further efforts are therefore required to accelerate the energy transformation in SIDS.
+The initial LHI targets for 2020 have been met and exceeded ahead of schedule.
+Yet renewable energy still only accounts for about 10% of total installed capacity in the power sector for SIDS, leaving most of their potential untapped.
+Further efforts are therefore necessary to accelerate the energy transformation in SIDS.

 The political commitment to renewables among SIDS remains unwavering.
 Almost all SIDS have set indicative national renewable energy targets.
-Twelve of the LHI SIDS partners have set significant targets, aiming for more than 80% renewable energy penetration in the power sector, among which 10 have set a target of 100% renewable energy (see Figure 14).
+Twelve LHI SIDS partners have set significant targets, aiming for more than 80% renewable energy penetration in the power sector, among which ten have set a target of 100% renewable energy (see Figure 14).

-Taking into consideration the commitments of SIDS and the evolution of their energy context, IRENA undertook a consultation with LHI partners to identify priority areas in the next phase of the Initiative (LHI 2.0).
-This process included the organisation of technical and high-level meetings, such as the SIDS Energy Day and High-Level Dialogue held in December 2017 at COP23 in Bonn, Germany, and the High-Level Meeting on Scaling up Renewable Energy Deployment in SIDS, held in January 2018 within the framework of the eighth session of the IRENA Assembly.
+Taking into consideration the commitments of SIDS and the evolution of their energy context, IRENA undertook a consultation with LHI partners to identify priority areas for the new phase of the Initiative.
+This process included the organisation of technical and high-level meetings, such as the SIDS Energy Day and High-Level Dialogue held in December 2017 at COP23 in Bonn, Germany, and the High-Level Meeting on Scaling up Renewable Energy Deployment in SIDS, held in January 2018 during the Eighth Session of the IRENA Assembly.